Black Friday special: save 40% off Paired Premium! Claim offer

 Retroactive jealousy is particularly common in those who have an anxious attachment style, as their insecurities push them into these unhealthy patterns.
 If they’re harboring fears of abandonment, or worry that they’re not good enough for their partner, they are more likely to fall into these destructive patterns.

-“When we are committed to our healing we can recognize easier what are our emotional triggers, such as fear or feelings of not being enough, and what is someone else's behavior,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“When we are committed to our healing we can recognize easier what are our emotional triggers, such as fear or feelings of not being enough, and what is someone else's behavior,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Such as a partner who is consistently crossing relationship boundaries.
 It’s normal to have feelings of jealousy from time to time with a partner, but paying attention to why the pattern is occurring is key to knowing if this is healthy or harmful for your relationship.”